bennettpeter/MythTV-LeanCapture/README.md

 - Do not need a cable card device
 - You can record all channnels, including those Comcast has converted to IPTV.
 - Avoids pixelation caused by poor signals.
+- All recordings use H264 encoding.
+They use less disk space than recordings from a cable card device, including programs that Comcast already encodes in H264.

 ## Disadvantages